 But there is something about the look of the King V that screams metal, and something about the sound that just plain screams.
-The Pro Series King V has an alder body.
-Add in the active EMG pickups, and the King V not only looks amazing, but has the guts to back it up.
-Twenty-four frets give you all the room you need for soloing, and the through-body neck allows for great sustain.
+The Pro Series King V has an nato body.
+Nato is a tonewood with similar qualities as mahogany, and it has become increasingly popular in recent years.
+Add in a pair of Duncan Distortion pickups, and the King V not only looks amazing, but has the guts to back it up.
+Twenty-four frets on an ebony fingerboard give you all the room you need for soloing, and the through-body neck allows for great sustain.

 Ibanez is one of the top names in the world of heavy metal.
 Going back a few decades, the Ibanez Destroyer stood at the top of the mountain when it came to metal and hard rock tone.
 In fact, it is a little-known legend that Eddie Van Halen used an Ibanez Destroyer for some of the tracks on Van Halen’s debut album.
 That thick, crunchy tone wasn’t all Frankenstrat.

 But metal has changed a lot in 35 years, and so has Ibanez.
 You can still find guitars like the Destroyer and the Iceman in the Ibanez lineup, but in recent history the two guitars Ibanez has become best known for in the world of heavy metal are the RG and the S. From extreme metal to shred, both of these guitar models will help you melt the brains of anyone within a 200-foot radius of your amp.